smartlook/segment-smartlook-ios/README.md

 This calls Smartlook's `resetSession(resetUser: true)`.
 For details, see the [full Smartlook documentation](https://smartlook.github.io/docs/sdk/ios/).

+### Stop and Start Recording

+Segment Analytics [does not share](https://segment.com/docs/connections/sources/catalog/libraries/mobile/ios/#disabling-data-collection-for-users-who-opt-out) calls to its `disable` and `enable` methods with associated tools.
+Thus, your app must call the corresponding Smartlook `stopRecording()` and `startRecording()` itself.

 ## Full Smartlook Access

 By installing `Segment-Smartlook` library, you are given access to the full Smartlook capablities.
 See the [full Smartlook documentation](https://smartlook.github.io/docs/sdk/ios/) to understand what you can do and achieve with Smartlook.